 They specifically state that you can only flag reviews if they violate Google's review policy.

 The short answer is, not much unfortunately.
-You can flag reviews to Google but they may not take action on them.
+You can flag reviews to Google but they may not take action on them and verified reviews are even more difficult to get rid of.
 This leaves businesses in a bit of a predicament, so what is the best solution?

 The answer is simply to actively collect more reviews from your customers.